ebaauw/homebridge-hue/README.md

 The homebridge-hue plug-in outputs an info message for each Homekit characteristic value it sets and for each Homekit characteristic value change notification it receives.
 When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.

 ## Bridges
 The homebridge-hue plug-in tries to discover any Hue bridge on your network by querying the Meethue portal.
 It creates a Homekit accessory for each bridge, with only an accessory information service.
-Alternatively, the bridge's hostname or IP address can be specified in `config.json`.
+Alternatively, a single bridge's hostname or IP address can be specified in `config.json`.

-Note that homebridge-hue does not yet support creating a Hue bridge user.
-For now, the user must be created manually and the username must be specified in `config.json`.
-While homebridge-hue supports multiple bridges, it does not yet support a username per bridge.
-In other words: the same username is used for each bridge.
-Unfortunately, the latest version of the Philips Hue API no longer supports specifying the username when creating a new user.
+`config.json` contains a key/value-pair for the username per bridge.
+When homebridge-hue finds a new bridge, it prompts to press the link button on the bridge.
+It then creates a bridge username, and prompts to edit `config.json`, provding the key/value-pair.

 ## Lights
 A Hue bridge light is exposed as a Homekit accessory with a `Lightbulb` service, with characteristics for `On`, `Brightness`, `Hue`, `Saturation`, and `Color Temperature`, depending on the light's features.
 Note that `Color Temperature` is a custom characteristic, which might not be supported by all Homekit apps.
 It holds the light's colour temperature in Kelvin, from `2000` to `6540`.